Build A PC Guide

 The COMPTENT Gaming PC looks better and does better.
 With a faster and better GPU, it is capable of playing modern intensive titles on High settings at 1080p.
 The case is top-notch and the RAM-storage combo is also adequate for running and storing big games.

 The Brilliant Gaming PC is designed to max out the visual quality at 1080p resolution.
 It uses the best Core i3 processor with the best value Radeon GPU that enables 60+fps at 1080p.
 It is perfectly fit for any modern title and supports Ray Tracing.

-The Sweet Spot Gaming PC is ready for intensive gaming and applications with powerful 6 core i5 CPU.
+The Sweet Spot Gaming PC is ready for intensive gaming and applications with powerful 6-core Ryzen CPU.
 It is noticeably faster in gaming and multitasking and is a viable option for streaming on a budget.

 The Excellent Gaming PC provides no-compromise gameplay on both 1080p and 1440p resolutions.
 Its perfect CPU-GPU combo will help you achieve 60+ fps on the max settings and will be ready for enabling Ray Tracing for realistic reflections and shadows.

 The First Class is ready to improve the visuals with enhanced Ray-Tracing performance and maxed out graphics at 1440p resolution.
 It uses faster and better components to achieve higher performance in both gaming and non-gaming tasks.

 The No-Compromise gaming PC is a 1440p game killer.
 It is superior to First-Class in many aspects like Overclocking, GPU Power, and of course, Aesthetics.
 With this one, you can increase the performance by overclocking to make it ready for 4K gaming.

 Step by Step instructions to assemble your computer with recommended builds at the end